stack-of-tasks/pinocchio/README.md

 **Pinocchio** is now at the hearth of various robotics softwares as the [Stack-of-Tasks](http://stack-of-tasks.github.io) or the [Humanoid Path Planner](https://humanoid-path-planner.github.io/hpp-doc).

+## Ongoing developments

+If you want to follow the current developments, you can directly refer to the [devel branch](https://github.com/stack-of-tasks/pinocchio/tree/devel).

 ## Installation

-**Pinocchio** can be easily installed on various Linux and Unix distributions.
+**Pinocchio** can be easily installed on various Linux (Ubuntu, Fedora, etc.) and Unix distributions (Mac OS X, BSD, etc.).
 Please refer to the [installation procedure](http://stack-of-tasks.github.io/pinocchio/download.html).

 ## Examples